THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 Another responsibility of Inventory Control is to provide management reports (based on the Equipment Inventory Data File) to academic programs, sponsored projects, clinical activities and central administration.
 It is also the responsibility of Inventory Control to distribute procedures and forms to all departments to record inventory changes which become the basis for updating the Equipment Inventory Data File.

-Inventory control is also instrumental to the Health Center's commitment to HIPAA Security Compliance.
+Inventory control is also instrumental to the Health Center's commitment to Security Compliance.
 All equipment containing ePHI is considered “controlled equipment”, regardless of the cost of that equipment.
 Inventory Control will provide management reports (based on the Equipment Inventory and Surplus Property Data File) of all non-medical equipment containing ePHI, while Clinical Engineering will handle all medical equipment reporting.
 Inventory Control and Clinical Engineering are responsible for the secure handling and processing of inventoried equipment containing ePHI by distributing procedures and forms to all departments to record inventory changes.
 Inventory forms are located in Appendix C of this Manual.

 In addition, with the assistance of the Accounting Department, Inventory Control updates a data file of land, buildings, fixed equipment and space for the purpose of complying with the annual State Comptroller's Report of all Personal Property.
-This report is mandated by Section 4-36 of the Connecticut General Statutes and must be completed on or before August 1 of each year.
+This report is mandated by Section 4-36 of the Connecticut General Statutes and must be completed on or before October 1 of each year.

 II.
 Capital Valuation and Asset Management